 As for what I’m expecting in the back half of the season, well…episode six is called “Sincerely, Rahim” and I think that might tie into your acknowledgement that the show might have outgrown Simon (and his very sexy voice).
 I’m curious to see if Victor continues the trend established by Simon and begins being a helpful voice to others who are struggling.
 I’m also anticipating that Lake talking to her mother about what’s going on with Felix will eventually have repercussions…

-I guess we’ll find out when we jump over to Gayly Dreadful for the second half of Love, Victor season 2!
+I guess we’ll find out when we jump over to Gayly Dreadful for the back half of Love, Victor season 2!

 Love, Victor Season 2 is now available on Hulu